Verdi’s Requiem FAQs

 What if it rains?

-The decision to cancel a show will be made as early as possible but may not be made until the day of the show.
+The decision to cancel the show will be made as early as possible but may not be made until the day of the show.
 In the event of inclement weather patrons should check this website and the official Facebook event page BEFORE departing for the show for messages regarding traffic, parking or wet weather arrangements.

 Can I Smoke?